ithaker/BOT-O-MAT/README.md

 ## General info
 This project was coded in Python3 using Linux on a Raspberry Pi 4.
 The program aims to present the basic functionality of the Bot-o-Mat using Amazon Alexa.
 Ngrok allows the localhost server to be tunneled out and used as an endpoint by Amazon Alexa Skills.

+## Issues
+The code runs within the localhost server and tunnels successfully to the alexa skills build; however, once called, ngrok displays a "500 internal server eroror."

 ## Technologies
 Project is created with: